sysgears/apollo-universal-starter-kit/README.md

 ![screencast](https://user-images.githubusercontent.com/1259926/27387579-c6799ada-56a1-11e7-93fc-d08e9970640d.gif)

-You can try out the latest version of Apollo Universal Starter Kit [deployed on Heroku].
+You can try out the latest version of Apollo Universal Starter Kit [deployed on Render].
 If you want to see the mobile React Native application in action, check out [this demo on Expo.io].

 ## Branches